-It has been almost five years since British Airways (BA) launched legal action against the trustees of its Airways Pension Scheme (APS) for unilaterally awarding a discretionary benefit to members.
+It has been almost six years since British Airways (BA) launched legal action against the trustees of its Airways Pension Scheme (APS) for unilaterally awarding a discretionary benefit to members.

-The ongoing five-year saga is a rare episode of antagonistic litigation between a sponsor and its trustees, and has wound its way through the High Court, the Court of Appeal, and various pre-trial hearings, and may now be sent to the Supreme Court.
+The saga was a rare episode of antagonistic litigation between a sponsor and its trustees, and has wound its way through the High Court, the Court of Appeal, and various pre-trial hearings, and was planned to be sent to the Supreme Court.

 The epic was spurred by the government's decision to change the indexation used to uprate pensions in public sector schemes from the retail prices index (RPI) to the consumer prices index (CPI) in 2011.
 As a former public sector scheme, APS was brought along with them.

 Professional Pensions has rounded up the key history of the case.

 June 2010: The government announced its plans to move public sector schemes from RPI to CPI.
 The decisions affected APS as the scheme's rules were tied to government pension increase review orders (PIROs).
 At the same time, the scheme's 2009 valuation was signed off with RPI assumptions.

 March 2011: Using a unilateral power of amendment - created when a previous ministerial veto was dropped in the early 1970s - the APS trustees grant themselves the power to unilaterally grant discretionary increases and require themselves to consider this annually.